rezendi/ykarma/README.md

 You want the [project HOWTO](./HOWTO.md).

-### Tell me more about the large vision/purpose here?
+### Tell me more about the larger vision/purpose here?

 You want the [project MANIFESTO](./MANIFESTO.md).